 In a group, I always try to create a positive and friendly atmosphere.

 When I take on a task, it is important for me to know the guidelines and what is expected from me.

 It is hard for me to give and receive criticism.

 I always analyze situations and look for what could go wrong.

 I love to be rebellious and I do not like to be depended upon.

 I often feel like I cannot trust my own decisions.

 Do you often think about different scenarios of a situation and predict what could possibly happen and try to escape from it?

-Is your reaction to figures of power either positive or negative?
+Is your reaction to figures of authority either very positive or very negative?
 Do you often feel like you want to challenge them when you feel concerned?

-Do you feel comfortable expressing your thoughts and feelings to others?
+Do you feel uncomfortable expressing your thoughts and feelings to others?